What is Method Statement for Surveying Works?

 Setting-out is allowed to proceed only when construction drawings with sufficient information have been finalized and approved by the consultant.
 The surveyor should ensure the latest and sufficient setting-out data are received.
 The surveyor should also check the main dimensions and reconcile them by adding intermediate dimensions given in the drawings.

-The network of closed traverses which start from and established by closed onto different known control points is recommended as the accuracy of the survey result can be evaluated and refined by using adjustment methods in computation.
+The network of closed traverses which start from and are established by closed onto different known control points is recommended as the accuracy of the survey result can be evaluated and refined by using adjustment methods in computation.

 Setting Out , Levels, and Reference Grids